pyshivam/geergit-discussion/README.md

 There are multiple methods to request feature

-1. You can open feature request issue to this repository.
+1. You can open a feature request issue to this repository.
 2. Submit this Google Form: https://forms.gle/X8sX6PcSi9bRbK1YA
 3. [Telegram Group](https://t.me/geergit_xposed)
 4. [XDA Thread](https://forum.xda-developers.com/t/app-xposed-5-0-13-geergit-a-module-to-protect-your-privacy.4573243/)